Hybrid quantum-classical systems: statistics, entropy, microcanonical ensemble and its connection to the canonical ensemble: The microcanonical ensemble in the limit of small range of energies

 In other words, $Z_0$ is the number of hybrid MESs with energy exactly equal to $E$.

-More generally, instead of \eqref{eq:HEjEps}, consider a hybrid Hamiltonian whose spectrum varies continuously with the classical variables.
+More generally, instead of Eq. \eqref{eq:HEjEps}, consider a hybrid Hamiltonian whose spectrum varies continuously with the classical variables.
 For $\epsilon >0$, consider the hybrid microcanonical ensemble \eqref{eq:HmC} for an energy interval $[E, E + \epsilon]$.
 If there exists at least one state of the adiabatic basis with energy in this interval, and as long as the corresponding energy does not present a relative extreme within the interval, then due to the continuity of the spectrum the parameter $\epsilon$ can be taken arbitrarily small, and in the $\epsilon \to 0$ limit the hybrid canonical ensemble will be different from zero.
+Again, assuming that experiments can be made with arbitrary precision, the variance of the total hybrid energy should exhibit a continious behavior when $\epsilon$ is reduced (for $\epsilon$ small enough so that only one eigenstate contributes at each $\xi$ at most).

 We have thus shown that, in general cases, the hybrid microcanonical ensemble is non trivial in the $\epsilon\rightarrow 0$ limit.
 This property, present in classical systems but absent in discrete-spectrum quantum systems, is recovered in hybrid systems even if, for fixed classical variables, the spectrum of energies is discrete (i.e. the quantum subsystem is discrete), making the ensemble richer and allowing to interpret it as a sequence of arbitrarily small $\epsilon$, avoiding the trivial behavior of the quantum microcanonical ensemble in this cases.